 If riding from South to North you will start at Sandy Bay.
 Either drive to the end of the gravel road or park at the beach and ride up the short climb to the gate.
 The trail includes several climbs following the contour around some farmland, and up through regenerating manuka.
 Cows are regularly on the track so stay in control and watch your speed.
 At low tide, you can ride around the coast to the footbridge, but if the tide is in or you would rather avoid the sand and saltwater turn left on the gravel road at the fork before you hit the estuary and take the road for a short detour over the rise, turn right and the road ends at the entrance to the iconic Whananaki footbridge, the longest in the southern hemisphere.
 The bridge is very narrow.
 You can ride if you are careful but passing is only possible at the two passing bays located partway along the bridge.
 From here you can cross to the local store and return by road or back the way you came (the more pleasant riding option).

-To access the Bougainville Memorial you need to follow the coast south from the Carpark at the Whananki end (at low tide only), walk along the beach to the far end.
+To access the Bougainville Memorial you need to follow the coast south from the Carpark at the Whananki end (at low tide only), and walk along the beach to the far end.
 A steep path rises up to the monument.
 More information can be found On the Whangarei District Council website

-Distance: 6km each way
+Distance: Approximately 8 km each way

 Surface: Gravel road, grass track, mud and slippery in the wet.